A week-end at The Haven, Jinja – accommodation on the Nile

 The bungalows are spacious and can sleep four adults and two children.
 The double master bedroom has an ensuite bathroom.
 Also on the top floor, leading off the master bedroom, is the children’s bunkbed room.
 The decor here is functional; the honeymoon bungalows are far more decorative.

-The facilities at The Haven are better than ever: a big private area for camping with hot showers and outdoor barbecue, mountain bikes for hire, a sandpit and swing for the children, badminton, table tennis, satellite TV and free Wi-Fi in the main dining area.
+The facilities at The Haven are better than ever: a big private area for camping with hot showers and outdoor barbecue, mountain bikes for hire, a sandpit, trampoline, swing (and more) for the children, badminton, table tennis, satellite TV and free Wi-Fi in both the main dining area and cottages.

 The Haven is now the base for Kayak the Nile.
 Many of Jinja’s adrenaline activities can be booked and organised through reception at the Haven.
 Special thanks to Abraham, who dashed off to the pharmacist for me when I suspected I had malaria!

-For more information about Jinja accommodation, you can tell I heartily recommend The Haven.
+If you’re looking for lodge accommodation near Jinja, you can tell I (and my family!) heartily recommend The Haven.
 The staff make you feel right at home, you will eat like a king and even the camping is an upmarket experience.
-Check out The Haven’s website or email email@example.com or call +256 (0)702905959 / +256 (0)78 2905959.
+Check out The Haven’s website or email firstname.lastname@example.org or call +256 (0)702905959 / +256 (0)78 2905959.

 DISCLOSURE: This blog is based on my personal experience.
 I was delighted to be given a discounted room rate in return for this blog post.
 For more information, read the Muzungu’s Terms and Conditions.